wandb/docs/docs/guides/artifacts/download-and-use-an-artifact.md

 ### Download and use an artifact stored on Weights & Biases

 Download and use an artifact that is stored in Weights & Biases either inside or outside of a W&B Run.
-Use the Public API ([`wandb.Api`](https://docs.wandb.ai/ref/python/public-api/api)) to export (or update data) already saved in Weights & Biases.
-For more information, see the Weights & Biases [Public API Reference guide](https://docs.wandb.ai/ref/python/public-api).
+Use the Public API ([`wandb.Api`](../../ref/python/public-api/api.md)) to export (or update data) already saved in Weights & Biases.
+For more information, see the Weights & Biases [Public API Reference guide](../../ref/python/public-api/README.md).

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 <Tabs
   defaultValue="insiderun"